epigramai/tfserving-python-predict-client/README.md

 ## What is this?
 The predict client is meant to be used with a model served with tfserving.
 Because tfserving model server runs a grcp service, it cannot be requested by just sending a normal HTTP request.
 The predict_client package is a grcp client that can request the service.

 Feel free to use this package to integrate your python apis with tfserving models.
+Or clone the repo and make your own client.

 ### Install
 `pip install git+ssh://git@github.com/epigramai/tfserving_predict_client.git`